greenquark/LLM-Investment-Copilot/README.md

 # LLM Investment Copilot

-This is an LLM-powered investment copilot framework designed for:

-- **Backtesting** using MarketData.app
+**Automated portfolio management for busy professionals who want market-beating returns with minimal time investment.**

+## Value Proposition

+Are you a busy professional who wants to outperform the S&P 500 but don't have hours to spend managing your portfolio?
+This LLM-powered investment copilot is designed for you.

+### Who This Is For

+- **Busy professionals** who lack time for active portfolio management
+- **Higher risk tolerance** investors seeking above-market returns
+- **5-minute daily commitment** - just enough time to review and rebalance
+- **Tech-savvy individuals** who trust AI-driven decision making

+### What It Does

+- **Leverages latest LLM models** (GPT-4, GPT-5) to analyze market trends and make trading decisions
+- **Automated backtesting** to validate strategies before deploying capital
-- **Live trading** using moomoo / Futu API
+- **Live trading execution** via moomoo/Futu API integration
-- A **Wheel options strategy** driven by 15-minute decision intervals
-- Integration with an MCP server for tool-based control
+- **Multiple trading strategies** including leveraged ETF volatility swing, LLM trend detection, and options wheel strategies
+- **Professional-grade charting** with TradingView-style visualizations

+### Expected Outcomes

+- **Target**: Outperform S&P 500 buy & hold returns
+- **Risk**: Higher volatility strategies (leveraged ETFs, options)
+- **Time**: ~5 minutes per day for portfolio review and rebalancing
+- **Automation**: LLM handles complex market analysis and signal generation

+---

-> NOTE: This is a skeleton project.
-You still need to:
+> **Note**: This is a framework that requires configuration.
+You'll need to:
-> - Plug in your actual Wheel strategy canvas logic into `core/strategy/wheel.py`
-> - Wire real moomoo / futu OpenAPI authentication and subscription details
 > - Set up your API tokens (see Configuration section below)
+> - Configure your trading strategies based on your risk tolerance
+> - Connect to your broker (moomoo/Futu) for live trading

 ## Configuration